 While some conveniences come from this access, it also makes the lines between work and personal life blur.
 It becomes easy to check and reply to work emails instead of watching your kid score a goal at their soccer game or to be distracted during family vacations because you are still working on a project.

 This continual access has increased many Americans’ work hours because they are constantly connected and the workday never ends.
 With this non-stop work schedule, employees miss out on opportunities to unplug and relax.

 To prevent this and make your employees happier and less stressed, encourage your employees to think about their whole lives instead of just work.
 You can do this by setting an example and not sending or replying to work emails after the workday is finished.

-In addition, you can set company-wide “quiet times” so members of your organization don’t send one another emails or engage with shared projects after the workday ends.
+Also, you can set company-wide “quiet times” so members of your organization don’t send one another email or engage with shared projects after the workday ends.